Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 Without the loss of generality, we assume that the first $m_0$ functions $f_j$'s in~(\ref{eq:additive_model}) are nonzero.
 Let $\bbeta_j=(\beta_{j1},\dots,\beta_{jh_n})^\top$ for $j=1\dots,p$, then $\bbeta=(\bbeta_1,\dots,\bbeta_p)^\top$.
 The group Lasso estimator $\hat{\bbeta}$ is the minimizer of

 subject to the constraint that

 where $\lambda$ is a penalty parameter.
-The constraint can be dropped if we center the response and the basis functions in the first place.
+The constraint can be dropped if we initially center the response and the basis functions.
 Changing the values of $\lambda$ will lead to a sequence of fitted models; i.e., a solution path.
 Those fitted models that are on the solution path of group Lasso are taken as candidate models for $\mathcal{M}^*$.
-For the reason of not missing any candidate models with non-negligible $r(M)$ values, we repeat the group Lasso procedure to a number of bootstrapped data and take all the fitted models that lie on the solution paths as $\mathcal{M}^*$.
-In this way the size of $\mathcal{M}^*$ is much smaller than the size of $\mathcal{M}$, and we expect $\sum_{M\in \mathcal{M}^*} r(M)$ is very close to 1.
+For the purpose of not missing any candidate models with non-negligible $r(M)$ values, we repeat the group Lasso procedure to a number of bootstrapped data and take all the fitted models that lie on the solution paths as $\mathcal{M}^*$.
+In this way the size of $\mathcal{M}^*$ is substantially smaller than the size of $\mathcal{M}$, and we expect $\sum_{M\in \mathcal{M}^*} r(M)$ to be very close to 1.

 For each $M\in \mathcal{M}^*$, we can compute

 with $m$ as the number of nonzero functions in $M$.
 The generalized fiducial probability $r(M)$ can then be well approximated by

 For a given model $M$, $\sigma$ and $\bbeta$ can then be sampled from, respectively,